Allegheny Mountains: Flora

 The High Alleghenies are noted for their forests of red spruce, balsam fir, and mountain ash, trees typically found much farther north.
-Hardwood forests also include yellow birch, sugar and red maple, eastern hemlock, and black cherry.
+Hardwood forests also include yellow birch (whose specific name Betula alleghaniensis refer to the mountain range), sugar and red maple, eastern hemlock, and black cherry.
 American beech, pine and hickory can also be found.
 The forests of the entire region are now almost all second- or third-growth forests, the original trees having been removed in the late 19th and (in West Virginia) early 20th centuries.
 The wild onion known as the ramp (Allium tricoccum) is also present in the deeper forests.

 Certain isolated areas in the High Alleghenies are well known for their open expanses of sphagnum bogs and heath shrubs (e.g., Dolly Sods, Cranberry Glades).
 Many plant communities are indeed similar to those of sea-level eastern Canada.
 But the ecosystems within the Alleghenies are remarkably varied.
 In recent decades, the many stages of ecologic succession throughout the area have made the region one of enduring interest to botanists.